Hwasong-6: Export

-The Hwasong-6 was exported to Iran, where it is designated as the Shahab-2, to Syria, where it is manufactured under licence with Chinese assistance and to Yemen.Myanmar also imported Hwasong-6 ballistic missiles in 2009.
-About 100 hwasong-6 ballistic missiles were purchased by Vietnam from North Korea in 1995.
+The Hwasong-6 was exported to Iran, where it is designated as the Shahab-2, to Syria, where it is manufactured under licence with Chinese assistance and to Yemen.
+Myanmar also imported Hwasong-6 ballistic missiles in 2009.
+About 25 Hwasong-6 ballistic missiles were purchased by Vietnam from North Korea in 1997.

+In 1995, Libya purchased 5 Hwasong-6 missiles from North Korea, however they were never tested or deployed, and planned local production was cancelled in 2003 with the disarmament of Libya.